 - The chick then hatches and both the parents take care of it.

-- Like the babies of other birds, a baby flamingo is known as a chick.
+- As the babies of other birds, a baby flamingo is known as a chick.

-- A newly hatched chick has only 73 to 90 grams weight and about 2.7 inches size.
+- A newly hatched chick has only 73 to 90 grams of weight and is about 2.7 inches in size.

 - The body of the flamingo chick is covered with down feathers of grey color.

 - The chick has a straight, pink beak and swollen pink legs.
 Its legs and beak then become black within a week.

 - The chick stays in the nest or mound for 5 to 12 days after its hatch.
 During this period, both the parents feed it with crop milk produced in their upper digestive tract.

 - At the age of 7 to 12 days, the chick starts moving out of the nest and exploring its surroundings.